LuisGC/blog/content/blog/2018/05/Scotland-a-brief-opinionated-guide.md

 Let's start!

-## Day 1, Loch Lomond, Puck's Glen & Oban
+## Day 1: Loch Lomond National Park, Puck's Glen & Oban

 We landed at Glasgow International Airport very very soon to make the most out of the first day.
 We lost some of this advantage struggling with the [car rental company](http://www.easirent.com/).
 In the end the experience with them was OK but it started horribly bad.
 They gave us a car smaller than expected (and booked, and payed) but at least it had automatic transmission and in the end it was comfortable enough for two and very appropriate and comfortable to drive on normally one lane roads.